Table of contents

-Leverage Monitoring as Code (MaC) to run and develop your synthetic Playwright tests locally, run them in the global Checkly infrastructure to test your preview deploy environments, and if all your synthetic tests pass, reuse and transform the same test code to synthetic monitors in the Checkly cloud.
+Leverage Monitoring as Code (MaC) to run and develop your synthetic Playwright tests locally.
+Run them in the global Checkly infrastructure to test your preview deploy environments.
+If all your synthetic tests pass, reuse and transform the same test code to synthetic monitors in the Checkly cloud.

 By adopting Monitoring as Code, development teams can rely on a single tool to test and monitor their app's user experience.
 This approach removes friction, nurtures team collaboration, and leads to faster issue discovery and resolution in production environments!